Bharathh-Raj/bloc_ease/README.md

 Notice that, `ItemInitialState` not used even though it can be accessed.
 ![image](https://github.com/Bharathh-Raj/bloc_ease/assets/42716432/0b4020be-020f-4d0a-8190-90f995a629fd)

-## Cache State with Ease - BlocEaseStateCacheMixin
+## Cache State with Ease - CacheExBlocEaseStateMixin
-Just by using this Mixin `BlocEaseStateCacheMixin` with any bloc or cubit that emits `BlocEaseState`, we get access to previous states of type with `exLoadingState`, `exSucceedState` and `exFailedState`.
+Just by using this Mixin `CacheExBlocEaseStateMixin` with any bloc or cubit that emits `BlocEaseState`, we get access to previous states of type with `exLoadingState`, `exSucceedState` and `exFailedState`.
+We also get `exSucceedObject` that directly lets us access previous success object if exist.
 With this exStates, we can compare the change and do operation based on that.

 ```dart
 import 'package:bloc_ease/bloc_ease.dart';